How to Take the Perfect Day Trip to Toledo from Madrid

 Is Toledo worth a day trip from Madrid?

 Yes, Toledo is worth a day trip from Madrid.
-Toledo is a UNESCO World Heritage site, home to the Toledo Cathedral, El Transito Synagogue, and El Greco museum, to name a few tourist attractions in Toledo.
-This city dates back to at least two thousand years ago, which means thereโ€™s a lot to discover – from a Roman palace and bridges to ancient religious sites!
+Toledo is a UNESCO World Heritage site, home to the Toledo Cathedral, El Transito Synagogue, and El Greco Museum, to name a few attractions in Toledo.
+This city dates back at least two thousand years, which means thereโ€™s a lot to discover – from a Roman palace and bridges to ancient religious sites!

 How do I travel from Madrid to Toledo?